The Changing Landscape of ITSM Technology and Why It May Be Time To Upgrade

 Read More: Companies say they need automation, easy-to-manage ITSM.

 What we see now is that IT Service Management software needs to have an inherent integration and workflow automation layer.
-To do this, TeamDynamix built iPaaS (Integration Platform as a Service) to work directly with the ITSM Software.
+To do this, many are using a tool called iPaaS (Integration Platform as a Service) to work directly with their ITSM Software.
 This is a cloud-based platform used to connect a variety of different systems, technologies and applications – whether they are on-premises or in the cloud – and avoid the use of middleware and specialized hardware.
 Using iPaaS, people can build automated workflows that do several tasks, simple or complex, including the syncing of data, onboarding/offboarding or resetting passwords.

-As an example, BYU-Idaho started exploring TeamDynamix iPaaS when they realized they wanted to automate various processes on their campus, specifically onboarding new employees and sending out financial aid notifications.
-Using iPaaS, the team at BYU-Idaho created flows to take an employee through the entire onboarding process.
+BYU-Idaho started exploring TeamDynamix iPaaS when they realized they wanted to automate various processes on their campus, specifically onboarding new employees and sending out financial aid notifications.
+Using iPaaS with TeamDynamix ITSM, the team at BYU-Idaho created flows to take an employee through the entire onboarding process.

 This is incredibly beneficial and saves the university a lot of time since they regularly hire student employees.
 These students need a lot of access to different tools and programs and giving access/taking it away is now a seamless, quick task.